JesusTr91/Projects/Power BI/Company Performance Summary/README.md

 unacceptable not to have data analysis as a routine.
 It is not enough to just develop optimal products or services and even focus only on attracting new customers.

 Nowadays data analytics can help organizations to get insigths easily in order to make datadrven decisions.
-Data vizualization tolos have become a must since they help to get an easier understanding of the on-going situation of the company helping to improve the efficiency.
+Data vizualization tools have become a must since they help to get an easier understanding of the on-going situation of the company helping to improve the efficiency.

 ## Objetive